 The program focuses on the total growth of the developing child, affecting hearts as well as minds and addressing social, physical, emotional, and cultural needs in addition to academic welfare.
-The PYP combines the best research and practice from a range of national systems with a wealth of knowledge and experience from international schools to create a relevant and engaging educational program.
+The IBPYP combines the best research and practice from a range of national systems with a wealth of knowledge and experience from international schools to create a relevant and engaging educational program.

-The PYP program offers a comprehensive, inquiry-based approach to teaching and learning.
+The IBPYP program offers a comprehensive, inquiry-based approach to teaching and learning.
 It provides an internationally designed model for concurrency in learning and incorporates guidelines on student learning styles, teaching methodologies, and assessment strategies.

 The IB learner profile is the IB mission statement translated into a set of learning outcomes for the 21st century.